open-rpc/spec/README.md

 # Format

 An OpenRPC document that conforms to the OpenRPC Specification is itself a JSON object, which must be represented in JSON format.
+Due to the nature of JSON-RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).
+If you wish to use any other format than JSON, it should be converted outside of any OpenRPC tooling.

 It is RECOMMENDED that the OpenRPC document be named: `openrpc.json`.
 Tooling that requires an OpenRPC document as input MAY assume the default document location to be `./openrpc.json`, where the `./` represents the current working directory.

 All field names in the specification are **case sensitive**.
+[CamelCase](https://trac.tools.ietf.org/group/tools/trac/wiki/CamelCase) SHOULD be used for all key names.
 This includes all fields that are used as keys in a map, except where explicitly noted that keys are **case insensitive**.

-The schema exposes two types of fields: Fixed fields, which have a declared name, and Patterned fields, which declare a regex pattern for the field name.

-[JSON objects](https://tools.ietf.org/html/rfc7159#section-4) SHOULD be unique.
-To avoid ambiguity, OpenRPC documents require that patterned fields MUST have unique key names within the containing object.
+[According to the JSON specification for objects](https://tools.ietf.org/html/rfc7159#section-4), key names SHOULD be unique.
+However, To avoid ambiguity, all [patterned fields](#patterned-field) in an OpenRPC document MUST have unique key names within the containing object.

-Due to the nature of JSON-RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).

 # Rich Text Formatting